valerahime/foundryvtt-pin-cushion/README.md

 - **Shows Pages in the journal directory**: Adds expandable elements to the journals in their directory to show the journal's pages

+- **Player Pin Defaults**: This mod improves the defaults of player-made pins in Foundry, making it easier for players to document maps such as dungeons.

 # Build